rpy2/rpy2/doc/source/robjects.rst

 .. note::
-   The boolean operator ``not`` cannot be redefined in Python (at least up to version 2.5), and its behavior could be made to mimic R's behavior
+   The boolean operator ``not`` cannot be redefined in Python (at least up to version 2.5), and its behavior could not be made to mimic R's behavior

 .. index::
    single: names; robjects